rateldajer/markcrowley/_pages/about.md

 Site being updated, see my <a href="https://uwaterloo.ca/scholar/mcrowley">Research Lab</a> page for current information.

 My research seeks dependable and transparent ways to augment human decision making in complex domains in the presence of spatial structure, large scale streaming data, or uncertainty.
-My focus is on developing new algorithms within the fields of **[Reinforcement Learning](reinforcement-learning), Deep Learning and Ensemble Methods**, and [Manifold Learning (Dimensionality Reduction)](/manifold-learning/).
-I often work in collaboration with researchers in applied fields such as **[Sustainable Forest Management](forest-management), [computational sustainability](compsust),  [autonomous driving](/autonomous-driving/), [physical chemistry](chemgymrl) and [medical imaging](/medical-imaging/)**.
+My focus is on developing new algorithms within the fields of **Reinforcement Learning, Deep Learning and Ensemble Methods**, and Manifold Learning (Dimensionality Reduction).
+I often work in collaboration with researchers in applied fields such as **Sustainable Forest Management, [computational sustainability](compsust),  autonomous driving, [physical chemistry](chemgymrl) and medical imaging**.

-<h2 class="lined">Note for Potential Graduate Students</h2>
+<h2 class="lined">Note for Potential Graudate Students</h2>

-The global interest in AI/ML/RL is infectious and it is truly an exciting time to be in research in this field.
-However, you should know that I rarely accept students that I do not already know through teaching or other interactions at UWaterloo, at conferences, or through referrals from other colleagues.
-Unfortunately, if you email me with your interest in graduate school I probably will not be able to reply as I receive many such emails every day.
-Good luck in your search.
+As of *Sept 28, 2020* I have enough graduate students and I am not accepting new applications.
+Good luck with your search though.

 ### Writing

 Besides my [publications](publications), you can follow my [Computationally Thinking](http://computationallythinking.com/) blog or [@compthink](https://twitter.com/compthink) on twitter for links and thoughts on Artificial Intellgience, Machine Learning and how technology and science are advancing.